 Training with Cat Simulators helps operators learn and repeat the habit of using a seat belt so that it becomes second nature.
 From the simulation and seat belt sensor, the operator learns to make buckling up the first action they take.
 In fact, during the simulated exercises the system will fail the operator for not buckling up, further reinforcing the connection between seat belt use and safety.

-Our latest infographic emphasizes the importance of using seat belts consistently.
+[link to: ] emphasizes the importance of using seat belts consistently.
 Share this graphic with teams during pre-shift briefings or safety updates or print posters to hang in your facility to remind operators to buckle up and to encourage conversations about safe practices on and around the jobsite.